MelihFazl/BookUrBook/readme.txt

 --- Miray Ayerdem---
--> Adding and coding some methods to User and Post Classes -> Creating some methods and designing it again Wishlist screen according to feedback -> Creating Wishlist screen layout in Android Studio using xml, its adapter and its activity class using Java -> Creating My Posts screen layout in Android Studio using xml, its adapter and its activity class using Java
+-> Adding some methods to model class related to Wishlist -> Creating some methods and designing it again Wishlist screen according to feedback -> Creating Wishlist screen layout in Android Studio using xml, its adapter and its activity class using Java -> Creating My Posts screen layout in Android Studio using xml, its adapter and its activity class using Java